 Copy button is only enabled when a single notebook is selected and that notebook is either

-Copy.
+Copy to being the copy process.
 You will be automatically navigated to the models dashboard where you can monitor the progress of the model creation.
-The model will then be populated from the current contents of the

-Training jobs can be configured to send their output to a trainML model instead of an external source.
-To create a model from a training job, select
+Training or inference jobs can be configured to send their output to a trainML model instead of an external source.
+To create a model from a job, select

-Output Type in the data section of the job form.
+Output URIin the data section of the job form.
 When this option is selected, the TRAINML_OUTPUT_PATH environment variable is redirected to the same location as TRAINML_MODEL_PATH (

 /opt/trainml/models).
 Once each worker in the training job finished, it will save the entire directory structure of